feilchenfeldt/pypopgen/README.md

-# hs_genomics
+# pypopgen
-Scripts, modules and notebooks for genome sequencing data analysis
+Scripts, modules and notebooks for genome sequencing data analysis with a focus on population genetic analysis